-Floors including sub-floors

-Repair category 1

-Notes Sloped and off level flooring was noted.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

-Repair category 2
+Repair category 1

-Notes Wear and tear were noted at parts in line with age and use.
-Cracked mirrored doors were noted.
+Notes General wear and tear were noted at parts in line with age and use.
+The wardrobe doors serving one of the bedrooms is off its runners.